 In the past it’s been customary to get three estimates before deciding which auto body shop will fix your vehicle, but in the state of Kentucky it is not required.
-It is best to utilize your time to find a professional shop with experienced personnel and trust them to do the estimate – and the repair work – right.
+It is best to utilize your time to find a professional shop with experienced personnel and trust them to do the auto body estimate – and the repair work – right.

 Are multiple estimates helpful?

-If you do a search online, you will see there are some who recommend car owners request multiple estimates for auto repair work.
+If you do a search online, you will see there are some who recommend car owners request multiple auto body estimates for auto repair work.
 But the time involved driving around and waiting for the estimates can be extensive and delay getting your vehicle repaired.
 Most drivers can’t afford to waste this much time and don’t want to drive around in a damaged car.

 Really, only one estimate?

 Sure, it’s true that you will probably see a difference in the prices quoted for auto body repair.
-But, it’s also true the cheapest estimate may not be the best one.
+But, it’s also true the cheapest auto body estimate may not be the best one.
 Also, keep in mind, the total estimated price doesn’t tell the whole story.

 Apples to oranges: one repair shop might provide you a quote covering the cost of fixing a part.
 Another repair shop might tell you the cost of replacing it entirely.
 These are not comparable services.
 Finally, just because one is cheaper, doesn’t mean that it’s the best option for you or your car…but one estimate is enough.

 Most times one quote – made by a reliable body shop – is all you need.
 Having your car fixed isn’t just about parts and labor.
 A good auto body estimate also factors in the quality of the paint and parts used, as well as the amount of time needed to do the job well – the first time.
 The quote will give you a general idea of what will be needed to fix the vehicle and how long it will need to stay at the shop.